WOMP (FM)

 WOMP (100.5 FM) is a radio station broadcasting a classic hits format.
 Licensed to Bellaire, Ohio, United States, it serves the Wheeling, West Virginia, area.
-The station is currently owned by Cody Barack through licensee Ohio Midland Newsgroup, LLC and transmits from studio facilities in Bellaire.
+The station is owned by Cody Barack through licensee Ohio Midland Newsgroup, LLC and transmits from studio facilities in Bellaire.

 History

 WTRF-FM, WTRX-FM and WOMP-FM

 This station began as WTRF-FM at a time when many applicants for new AM radio stations were also issued FM licenses.
 Thus, WTRF (1290 AM) and WTRF-FM went on the air at around the same time, but in FM's halcyon years, no profit would be realized until years later.
 The FM simulcast its AM sister station for many years, primarily using the FM station as a vehicle for providing local radio service after the AM was mandated to shut down after sunset.

 These stations operated for many years as co-owned affiliates of local television station WTRF-TV, then an NBC, and since 1980 a CBS affiliate for the Wheeling and Steubenville television market.
 Though the radio stations went on the air first, they prospered under this relationship with the television station.
 (WTRF-AM-FM became WTRX-AM-FM on January 1, 1955, and WOMP-AM-FM on February 28, 1959.)
 The radio stations were sold off to new owners in the late 1970s.

-At around this time, programming was separated between the two stations, with WOMP-FM (the station's branding was a phonetic sound of the call letters) taking on a more Top 40 role, becoming a neck-and-neck competitor with like-formatted then-competitor WKWK in Wheeling and WRKY "Rocky 103" in Steubenville soon after WKWK changed its format.
+At around this time, programming was separated between the two stations, with WOMP-FM (the station's branding was a phonetic sound of the call letters) taking on a more Top 40/CHR role, becoming a neck-and-neck competitor with like-formatted then-competitor WKWK in Wheeling, WZMM in Wheeling, and WRKY "Rocky 103" in Steubenville soon after WKWK changed its format.